 You must keep all job descriptions for your department on file in your office.

 Refer to the Portal--Employee Resources, Payroll, and Timecard Entry Resources--for specific directions on time entry and payroll process.
 Supervisors must have direct knowledge of the hours worked by each employee.

 Upon request, the department head can receive an itemized budget statement from the Payroll Office.
 This statement itemizes the student employees who were paid and the amount of their earnings.

 • Completed Form I-9 and W-4.

 Students must complete a separate time sheet for each month of the year and for each position held.

 Students are responsible for accurately recording and totaling all hours worked.
 Enter all start and stop times, and designate A.M. and P.M. hours.
-Students must sign their time sheets and turn them in to their department supervisors on the last work day of each month.
+Students must sign their timecards and notify their department supervisors.

-Students will receive direct deposit notifications in campus mailboxes on the 15th of each month.
+Students will receive direct deposit notifications by email.

 For additional information regarding student employment wage rates click here.